 Children, parents and coaches ski each Saturday at the Sawmill Nordic Centre in Hepworth, Ontario.

-We accept children ranging in age from five to 13 years.
+We accept children ranging in age from five to thirteen years.

 The number of children we can accept into the program depends upon the number of volunteer Jackrabbit leaders we can recruit.